|

 developed for the Dutch Government and the Dutch Army.

-Philips made it possible to include
+Philips included features that made it possible to develop

-features that would make it suitable for (state) secret applications.
+products for (state) secret applications.

 Nevertheless, the chip was available to other manufacturers and was used